dhruvgupta1999/MachineLearningOnMusic/README.md

 # Description of files:

-1) all.csv and Train1.csv contain train data of all sorts of chords:
+1.all.csv and Train1.csv contain train data of all sorts of chords:

+all.csv was extracted from the beatle dataset , Train1.csv from the chords dataset I created

 	0:N ,1:C_maj , ....
-13:C_min
+13:C_min...24:B_min

-2)final_preprocessing.py worked on the beatle chord dataset to extract feautures and write to a .csv file
+2.final_preprocessing.py worked on the beatle chord dataset to extract feautures and write to a .csv file

-3)final_explo_ml_model.py extracts features from the .csv created above and uses a keras model to detect the corresponding chord.
+3.final_explo_ml_model.py extracts features from the .csv created above and uses a keras model to detect the corresponding chord.